Tanishka-khamesara/mct-4-projects/README.md

 - **Description:** Experience the classic Minesweeper game in a web format.
 Test your logical deduction skills by uncovering hidden mines on a grid.
 With varying difficulty levels, this game offers a blend of strategy and memory for an engaging gaming experience.
 - **Hosted Link:** [Link for Minesweeper](https://karan9927.github.io/Team-2-Projects/Minesweeper/)

+### 6. 💳 Payment Integration

+- **Description:** Simple and efficient online ordering system for a pizza restaurant.
+It allows users to browse the menu, place orders, and seamlessly complete transactions using Razorpay payment integration.
+- **Project Link:** [Link for Payment Integration](https://github.com/Karan9927/Team-2-Projects/tree/main/manasa-payment-integration
+)

 ### Enjoy exploring the projects!
 If you have any questions or feedback, feel free to reach out.